SidNachaloor/SidNachaloor.github.io/README.md

 This website includes many other optimization applications I did not mention: [Optimization Applications](https://www.optimisationintherealworld.co.uk/).

-## What's the next step?
+## What is the next step?
 Beyond 1D Optimization

 This has been a cool discussion of Optimization, but what's next?